 I’ve tried to link to as many resources as I can on how to earn money while travelling!

-Try to understand existing examples of successful people and then learn from or improve on their behaviour.
+Try to understand existing examples of successful people and then learn from or improve their behaviour.

-Before starting this blog I spent many hours browsing and understanding the content on other successful blogs.
+Before starting this blog I spent many hours browsing and understanding the content of other successful blogs.